ruby/www.ruby-lang.org/en/community/ruby-core/index.md

         $ svn diff > ruby-changes.patch

-4. Create a ticket in the [issue tracker][10] or email your patch to the [Ruby-Core mailing list](/en/community/mailing-lists/) with a ChangeLog entry describing the patch.
+4. Create a ticket in the [issue tracker][10] or email your patch to the [Ruby-Core mailing list][mailing-lists] with a ChangeLog entry describing the patch.

 5. If there are no issues raised about the patch, committers will be